ion-select

 Interfaces

 By default, select uses ion-alert to open up the overlay of options in an alert.
-The interface can be changed to use ion-action-sheet or ion-popover by passing action-sheet
+The interface can be changed to use ion-action-sheet or ion-popover by passing action-sheet or popover, respectively, to the interface property.
+Read on to the other sections for the limitations of the different interfaces.

 Action Sheet